 POLICY AG1 - Promoting Sustainable Development in the Gilston Area

-Major development in the Gilston Area will be supported where it can be demonstrated that the following criteria have been satisfied:
+1. Major Development in the Gilston Area will be supported where it can be demonstrated that the following criteria have been satisfied:

 i.
 Development proposals have considered the context of the overall development of the Gilston Area and can demonstrate that they have not been considered in isolation.

 ii.
-Development proposals have positively considered the existing settlements of Gilston, Eastwick and Hunsdon in respect to their character, heritage, environment and landscape setting and where possible have sought to enhance their access to services and facilities.
+Development proposals have positively considered the existing settlements of Gilston, Eastwick and Hunsdon with respect to their character, heritage, environment and landscape setting and where possible have sought to enhance their access to services and facilities.

 iii.
-Proposals are landscape-led and have sought to achieve a balanced approach between village development and preservation of the countryside setting.
+Proposals are landscape-led and a sensitive approach has been adopted in the transition between built development and the countryside setting of new and existing villages.

 iv.
-The new villages are visually and physically separated from Harlow by the natural greenspace of the Stort Valley and distinct from it in terms of character and built form.
+The new villages are visually and physically separated from Harlow by the natural greenspace of the Stort Valley.

-The preparation, in collaboration with the local community, of a Strategic Landscape Masterplan for the entire Gilston Area (including the existing settlements) will be necessary to define development boundaries and ensure the integrity of the landscape and Green Infrastructure Network.
-A Strategic Landscape Masterplan would provide the context and inform the preparation of Village Masterplans in accordance with Policy GA1 (IV).
+2. The preparation, in collaboration with the local community, of a Strategic Landscape Masterplan for the entire Gilston Area will be necessary to provide the context and inform the preparation of Village Masterplans in accordance with Policy GA1 (IV).

-In order to assist the delivery of sustainable development across the Gilston Area, new development should:
+3. Seven separate and distinctive new villages will be created, the location of which is broadly defined in Fig. 8 together with the approximate number of dwellings for each.
+Every village will have an individual identity which complements the existing settlements and will be informed by Garden City Principles.

+4. An integrated approach should be adopted to promote sustainable development, which considers:

 i.
-Draw inspiration from the morphology and character of existing settlements in the Gilston Area and elsewhere in Hertfordshire.
+The phased delivery of necessary social and physical infrastructure to meet the comprehensive infrastructure needs of the area.

 ii.
-Create seven separate and distinctive new villages, each with an individual identity which complement the existing settlements and are informed by Garden City principles and provide living and working environments of exceptional quality, with a wide range of homes, employment, local retail, education and community facilities well connected by pedestrian, cycle and public transport.
+Retention of the countryside character of the landscape setting of the Gilston Area and an integrated network of green spaces.

 iii.
-Make provision for the phased delivery of necessary social and physical infrastructure to meet the comprehensive infrastructure needs of the area in line with Garden City principles and, where possible, promote advanced infrastructure provision to ensure that adequate capacity is available.
+Protection and enhancement of areas of ecological, wildlife and landscape value.

 iv.
-Maintain the countryside character of the landscape setting and create an integrated network of green spaces.
+Protection and, where possible, enhancement of heritage assets.

 v.
-Protect and enhance existing rural landscape assets including areas of ecological, wildlife and landscape value.

-vi.
+The proactive engagement of local communities.

+5. New development across the Gilston Area should:

+i.
 Incorporate measures to conserve water resources and protect existing and new communities from the impacts of flood risk and climate change.

-vii.
-Respect and reinforce the integrity of the revised Green Belt boundary and minimise impacts on the Stort Valley, its landscape and biodiversity.

-viii.
-Protect and where possible enhance, heritage assets including the historic Gilston Park, Hunsdon House, Hunsdon Airfield, St Mary’s and St Botolph’s Churches, the local War Memorials, all Scheduled Monuments and the settings of other Listed Buildings.

-ix.
-Explore fully the potential for infrastructure and environmental improvements within the existing settlements.

-x.
-Proactively engage local communities in the preparation of development proposals.

-xi.
-Establish early-on the framework for governance arrangements for the long-term stewardship of the Gilston Area that will bring together new and existing communities whilst ensuring the long-term protection and management of the green spaces and community open land in accordance with Garden City principles and Policy GA1 (V(h)).
+ii.
+Maximise energy and water efficiency.
+Non-residential buildings should seek to achieve the same standards of efficient use of water resources as residential buildings or a BREEAM ‘excellent’ rating for water efficiency.

+iii.
+Deliver high-quality low carbon homes, using where appropriate wood or recycled materials in construction and measures for energy and water efficiency.

+iv.
+Make provision for the retrofitting of existing buildings (outside the GA1 allocation) to improve water and energy efficiency where opportunities arise through refurbishments or change of use.

 POLICY AG2 – Creating a Connected Green Infrastructure Network

-The design of new development should:
+New development should:

 i.
-Minimise direct and indirect impacts on natural landscape assets both on and off-site, including nature conservation areas, areas of ecological importance, woodlands and water bodies and create, retain and manage appropriate separation distances and buffer zones in accordance with, or where possible, exceeding best practice.
+Minimise direct and indirect impacts on natural landscape assets in the Gilston Area including Local Wildlife Sites, areas of ecological importance, woodlands and water bodies and create, retain and manage appropriate separation distances and buffer zones.